Brown Marmorated Stink Bug — Invasive Pest

-The Brown Marmorated Stink Bug, Halyomorpha halys, is an invasive stink bug and has emerged as
+The Brown Marmorated Stink Bug, Halyomorpha halys, is an invasive stink bug that has emerged as

-a major pest of tree fruits and vegetables, causing millions of dollars’ worth of crop damage and control costs
+a major pest of tree fruits and vegetables causing millions of dollars’ damage to plants.

 The eggs of the Brown Marmorated Stink Bug are a light green or light blue color, about .03 inches in diameter,